efrecon/machinery/docs/Reference.md

   where `k` is the name of a YAML indirection directive, such as `substitution` or `project` and where `v` is the overriding value.

+#### stack

+The command `stack` only works with the new [Swarm Mode].
+The command will pick one of the existing running managers and deploy or operate further on stacks.
+After the commands comes one of the sub-commands that are otherwise accepted by `docker stack`.
+When the path to a compose file format is provided (through the `-c` option for example), it is understood as relative to the current machinery YAML file.
+All files that are pointed at by the compose file will automatically be transferred to the remote manager so that the manager is able to find these files at deployment time.
+In addition, deployment is able to understand old-style v2 `extends` directives even as part of the v3 file format.
+Even though this is not compatible, this departure provides with the flexibility that has been requested by many.

+#### node

+The command `node` only works with the new [Swarm Mode].
+The command will pick one of the existing running managers and operate further on nodes as seen by the manager.
+After the commands comes one of the sub-commands that are otherwise accepted by `docker node` and the command and all its arguments are sent further to the manager that had been randomly selected.

 #### token

-The command `token` will (re)generate a swarm token for cluster.
+The command `token` will (re)generate a [Docker Swarm] token for cluster.
 Cluster tokens are cached in hidden files in the same directory as the YAML file that was used to describe the cluster.
-These files will have the same root name as the cluster YAML file, but with a leading `.` to hide them and the extension `.tkn`.
-`machinery token` will print out the token on the standard output, which eases further automation.
+These files will have the same root name as the cluster YAML file, but with a leading `.` to hide them and the extension `.tkn`. `machinery token` will print out the token on the standard output, which eases further automation.
 If a token for the cluster can be found in the cache, it will be returned directly.
 To force regeneration of the token, you can specify the option `-force` to the command.

 Whenever a token needs to be generated, `machinery` will run `swarm create` in a component on the local machine.
 The component is automatically removed once the